jamycheung/360BEV/README.md

 ## Citation

-If you are interested in this work, please cite the following works:
+If you are interested in this work, please cite the following work:
 ```
 @article{teng2023360bev,
   title={360BEV: Panoramic Semantic Mapping for Indoor Bird's-Eye View},